Steps for a Modified Skills Assessment

 Charlie is a nurse registered with the Nursing and Midwifery Council in the United Kingdom and practicing as a nurse at a hospital in Glasgow.
 He previously worked as a nurse in Australia and has maintained his registration with the Nursing and Midwifery Board of Australia (NMBA).

-Charlie wants to migrate to Australia so he reads the information on the Department of Immigration and Border Protection website and learns he needs a valid skills assessment to apply for his visa.
+Charlie wants to migrate to Australia so he reads the information on the Department of Home Affairs website and learns he needs a valid skills assessment to apply for his visa.

-Charlie receives his Letter of Determination in the post and applies for his visa through the Department of Immigration and Border Protection’s website.
+Charlie receives his Letter of Determination by email when his skills assessment has been completed.
+He can now apply for his visa through the Department of Home Affairs